About the Event and Guidelines

 NovaRhet is a research symposium whose primary purpose is to give a platform for students from ENGL 1302 students to showcase the brilliant work they are doing in their classrooms.
 Just as the name implies (Nova = New; Rhet = Rhetoric), our goal is to showcase these voices that are relatively new to the university so that all may have a chance to contribute meaningfully to the conversations that are taking place in academia; voices that are needing to be heard in a world that calls for the innovation and creativity that only these students can bring to it.

-The following is a detailed list of presentations and events that students can choose to participate in:
+The following is a detailed list of presentations and events that students can choose to participate in.

 Video for Film Festival

 This submission will include videos created by students and/or classes that will then be edited together to show as a playlist of videos as part of our NovaRhet film festival.
+Students are encouraged to create works that are more than reading slides from a powerpoint but rather tell a researched story in an engaging and creative format.

 By registering for NovaRhet Undergraduate Research Symposium, you provide consent that the information provided in submission forms will be stored with NovaRhet and shared with processing systems for the purpose of doing business with NovaRhet.
 You will provide consent to receiving announcements from NovaRhet and you may opt-out at any time by contacting NovaRhet committee members (contact information below) anytime.